Darius is a former high school literary and feature writer with a Bachelor of Science degree in Information and Communications Technology.

 As the leader of the reform movement of Filipino students in Spain, Rizal contributed essays, allegories, poems, and editorials to the Spanish newspaper La Solidaridad in Barcelona.
 The core of his writings centers on liberal and progressive ideas of individual rights and freedom; specifically, rights for the Filipino people.
 He shared the same sentiments with members of the movement: that the Philippines is battling, in Rizal's own words, "a double-faced Goliath"—corrupt friars and bad government.

 He was a prolific poet, essayist, and novelist whose most famous works were his two novels, Noli Me Tángere and its sequel, El Filibusterismo.
 Those social commentaries during the Spanish colonization of the country formed the nucleus of literature that inspired peaceful reformists and armed revolutionaries alike.
-Rizal was also a polyglot, conversant in twenty-two languages.

 Two Ends of the Spectrum

-Because of these two ideologies, activism and nationalism gradually emerged as new forms of fighting against what a group of people, especially in young people and students, think is the collective best for the general good.
-This is usually a fight for something they believe is morally and ethically wrong.
+Because of these two ideologies, activism, nationalism, and patriotism gradually emerged as new forms of fighting against what a group of people, especially in young people and students, think is the collective best for the general good.
+This is usually a fight against something they believe is morally and ethically wrong.
 Though the outcome depends on whether the voices of these people are heard, along with rooting ambiguity of locating its moral standpoint, it is made sure that the voices of the masses must be heard.
 It is made sure that statements are made and they are heard.
 It made sure that in every offense, it gives even the tiniest chance for the masses to finally be free and independent.
 It made sure that liberty from hundreds of years of oppression is obtained.
 Because they know that if the masses remain quite, or divided, the people above them will abuse their power.
 And these abuse of power comes with a cost, severely damaging the morale and the people of the oppressed.

 By 1896, due to Bonifacio's aggressive and strategic leadership, the rebellion by the Katipunan proved to be a nationwide uprising against the colonial regime.
 By this time, Rizal had earlier volunteered his services as a doctor in Cuba and was given leave to serve in Cuba to minister to victims of yellow fever.